manisha-goyal/dpll-solver/README.md

-# CNF Conversion and DPLL Solver Lab
+# CNF Conversion and DPLL Solver

 ## Overview

-This lab focuses on implementing a logic solver that includes converting sentences from BNF (Backus-Naur Form) to CNF (Conjunctive Normal Form) and solving them using the DPLL (Davis-Putnam-Logemann-Loveland) algorithm.
+This project focuses on implementing a logic solver that includes converting sentences from BNF (Backus-Naur Form) to CNF (Conjunctive Normal Form) and solving them using the DPLL (Davis-Putnam-Logemann-Loveland) algorithm.

 ## Features